join-sigma/sigma-web/_guilds/resillience.md

 * 600 Tickets required daily
 * If you miss you get a strike
-* Post in #leave_of_absence if youâ€™ll be away from the game and unable to complete tickets
+* Post in #leave_of_absence if you’ll be away from the game and unable to complete tickets

 #### Mercing